MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/integrate-with-exchange-configure-email.md

 ## Prerequisite for Exchange integration

-You must have an Exchange Online subscription that comes as part of an [!INCLUDE[pn-office-365](../includes/pn-office-365.md)] subscription or that can be subscribed to separately.
+To configure Exchange, you must have:

+-   Sales Administrator or Sales Manager - Business role

+-   [!INCLUDE[pn-office-365](../includes/pn-office-365.md)] subscription.
 If you don’t have a subscription, you will be prompted to subscribe to Exchange before you configure Exchange integration.

+-   Exchange Online subscription

 ## Exchange Integration